schnitzi/rampart/README.md

 1. An extensive test data set for stress testing your chess move generator.

-2. A viewer for the test data files.
+2. Example tests that use the test data files to test an included example move generator.

-3. A graphical tool for creating and editing these test data files, which includes a move generator used in generating test cases.
+3. A graphical tool for creating, editing, and viewing these test data files, which also uses the move generator to generate test cases.

 This project does NOT contain: